PHP vs Python – Which is Better in 2024?

 Assessing industry trends and the job market provides insight into the demand for PHP and Python developers and the prevalence of each language in various sectors.
 In 2024, both languages continue to play significant roles in the software development landscape, albeit with different emphases and applications.

 PHP remains a cornerstone of web development, powering millions of websites and web applications worldwide.
 Its prevalence in content management systems (CMS) like WordPress and e-commerce platforms like Magento underscores its importance in the digital economy.
-Job opportunities for PHP developers are abundant, with roles ranging from frontend and backend development to system administration and DevOps.
+Job opportunities for offshore PHP developers are abundant, with roles ranging from frontend and backend development to system administration and DevOps.

 Python’s versatility and adaptability have led to its widespread adoption across diverse domains.
 It includes data science, machine learning, artificial intelligence, and automation.
 The demand for Python developers continues to grow, driven by emerging technologies and the increasing reliance on data-driven decision-making.
 Job roles such as data scientist, machine learning engineer, and software developer increasingly require proficiency in Python and related frameworks and tools.